- Academic Director's Welcome

 LÉA is a portal on which students can access their marks as soon as teachers make them available.
 This on-line service is available twenty-four hours a day, seven days a week.
 LÉA gives more freedom in terms of possible interactions between members of a class.
 Through its many features evolving I line with community needs of education, LÉA seeks to give greater autonomy concerning exchanges between teachers and students.

-Students in need of assistance can get help at the Registrar’s Office.
+Students in need of assistance can get help at the Registrar’s Office (Lahaie Building – room 100).

 Students should contact the Registrar’s Office, located on the ground floor of the Lahaie Building, on all matters pertaining to their academic records.

-In accordance with the regulations of the MELS, each student is required to submit the following documents at the beginning of the academic year:
+In accordance with the regulations of the MELS, each officer cadet is required to submit the following documents in PDF format when registering online on the Omnivox portal:

 Students must take all of the required courses in their academic programs.
 Students who have already passed one or more courses in their program may apply for an exemption from those courses.
 Exemption requests must be submitted at the beginning of each semester.
 In order to request an exemption, students must contact the Registrar’s Office which is located on the ground floor of the LaHaie Building.

-Students who wish to change their academic program (either voluntarily or due to inadequate progress) must submit a request to the Registrar’s Office.
+Students that wish to change their academic program (either voluntarily or due to inadequate progress) must have an appointment with the Director of programs.
+The Registrar's Office gives the form to the officer cadet that must be completed for the appointment.

 Courses offered at Royal Military College Saint-Jean are accredited by the Cegep Saint-Jean-sur-Richelieu.
-At the end of each semester, students receive an official transcript of their academic results from the Cegep the format of which is in keeping with MELS Guidelines.
 Students can obtain certified copies of their transcripts through the Registrar’s Office.

-All officer and naval cadets are given their academic courses from Monday to Friday between 8 a.m. and 5 p.m.
+All students' academic courses are scheduled from Monday to Friday between 8:00 a.m. and 4:50 p.m.

 Course schedules for each academic program are prepared for the beginning of each semester and made available to the officer and naval cadets.